awsdocs/amazon-route53-docs/doc_source/ResourceRecordTypes.md

 ## SRV record type<a name="SRVFormat"></a>

 An SRV record `Value` element consists of four space\-separated values\.
 The first three values are decimal numbers representing priority, weight, and port\.
 The fourth value is a domain name\.
-For information about SRV record format, refer to the applicable documentation\.
+SRV records are used for accessing services, such as a service for email or communications\.
+For information about SRV record format, refer to the documentation for the service that you want to connect to\.

 **Example for the Amazon Route 53 console**